Equine Lameness Services in Sault Ste. Marie, MI

 How to Treat Equine Lameness

 To treat your horse’s lameness, our animal hospital will provide many options for treatment.
 Our veterinarians will use their skills to properly diagnosis your horse’s symptoms.
 Once we diagnose you’re the cause of your horse’s lameness, we will offer you options for the various treatments we recommend.
 Lameness of the hoof or foot may be easily resolved with the help of a farrier.
-However, lameness that it is the result of injury does need to be addressed by one of our veterinarians.
+However, lameness that is the result of injury does need to be addressed by one of our veterinarians.
 Our veterinarian may provide you with options such as hydrotherapy and anti-inflammatory medication.
-To resolve the issues that your horse is having with its gait, call (906) 635-5910 for the finest pet care in the Sault Ste.
+To resolve the issues that your horse is having with its gait, call 906-635-5910 for the finest pet care in the Sault Ste.
 Marie area.